PapaBadger/Simple_Chat/README.md

 Installed composer into our project to allow us to host the server.
-To start the server you need to open xampp shell, move to this directory: cd htdocs\Simple_Chat\backend then execute: php businesslogic/websocketServer.php
+To start the server you need to open xampp shell, move to this directory: cd htdocs\Simple_Chat\backend && php businesslogic/websocketServer.php

 and the server should start!